FAQ for Practicums and Internships

 Check for internship opportunities at the Career Services office -- check the internship information they have posted on the Career Services web site.
 Attend the job fairs sponsored by Career Services.
 Talk to the people at the university's Business Success Center about opportunities they may have for Computer Science students.

-How long should the intermediate and final reports be?
+How long should the reports be?
 How should reports be organized?